oksana-makarova/CS205-QuantumSimulations/docs/spark.md

 # PySpark for Postprocessing

 ## Associated Files
-runtask.sh - a bash script for submitting ED_evolve_csv.m to the academic cluster parallel.sbatch - a bash script for submitting many runtask.sh tasks in parallel ED_evolve_csv.m - A non-block diagonal implementation for the quantum simulator, used for the purpose of generating test CSV files for testing spark speedup polarization_avg_spark.py - a PySpark script (parallel) for averaging polarizations from CSV files from many runs of the quantum simulator with random initial conditions polz_avg_test_nospark.py - a python script using pandas (serial) for averaging polarizations from CSV files from many runs of the quantum simulator with random initial conditions
+- *runtask.sh* - a bash script for submitting ED_evolve_csv.m to the academic cluster
+- *parallel.sbatch* - a bash script for submitting many runtask.sh tasks in parallel
+- *ED_evolve_csv.m* - A non-block diagonal implementation for the quantum simulator, used for the purpose of generating test CSV files for testing spark - speedup
+- *polarization_avg_spark.py* - a PySpark script (parallel) for averaging polarizations from CSV files from many runs of the quantum simulator with random initial conditions
+- *polz_avg_test_nospark.py* - a python script using pandas (serial) for averaging polarizations from CSV files from many runs of the quantum simulator with random initial conditions

 ## Run Instructions